It’s a common cliché, in the world of travel writing…

 Head out of town for the “other” beaches.

-A lot of people in Barcelona would never go to Barceloneta beach – they prefer something further off.
+A lot of people who live in Barcelona would never go to Barceloneta beach – they prefer something further off.
 You could stay in the city and try the beaches a bit up the coast at Bogatell and Poblenou, or you could head down the coast to Casteldefells, or up to Badalona.

 If you’ve got some time, take a weekend to go to Costa Brava – Tossa de Mar is beautiful, and the other towns nearby are as well.